David-Maisonave/GitRelease/README.md

 				33
 				Enter targeted dotnet version below.
 				net7.0
-				Enter release title which can use the following arguments:%ReleaseName%, %MajorVersion%, %MinorVersion%, %DotNetVer%, %ReleaseTitle%, %Identifier%, %ProgramVersion%, %ReleaseTag%, %YEAR%, %MONTH%, %DAY%
+				Enter release title which can use environmental variables and/or batch variables like the following:%ReleaseName%, %MajorVersion%, %MinorVersion%, %DotNetVer%, %ReleaseTitle%, %Identifier%, %ProgramVersion%, %ReleaseTag%, %YEAR%, %MONTH%, %DAY%
 				%ReleaseName%
-				Enter release notes which can use same arguments as release title.
+				Enter release notes which can also use environmental variables.
 				Version %MajorVersion%.%MinorVersion% build date=%YEAR%-%MONTH%-%DAY%